jcaip/jcaip.github.io/about.md

 - Each turn the player can also bet X points for a 25% chance of winning $2X$ points and a 75% chance of losing the bet.
 So $E[X] = 0.75 X$.
 - The game ends when one player loses by running out of points.

-Obviously the rational strategy is not to bet - but then player $A$ is guaranteed to lose since $B$ can outlast them.
+Obviously the "rational" strategy is not to bet - but then player $A$ is guaranteed to lose since $B$ can outlast them.
 So $A$ must make an irrational bet for a chance of winning.
 I wonder what the optimal strategy is for $A$ and how to model this mathematically.

 - **Is relational knowledge distillation viable?**

 See [here](https://arxiv.org/abs/1904.05068).
 Basically instead of doing distillation as a KL between $P(y \mid x, \theta_{teacher})$ and $P(y \mid x, \theta_{student})$ you can take a KL between the distribution of distances in a minibatch.
-I unsuccessfuly tried to do this to distill BERT, so really interested in any new work / thoughts on this approach.
+I unsuccessfully tried to do this to distill BERT, so really interested in any new work / thoughts on this approach.

 - **What makes subjects easier to learn in a certain way?**